NVIDIA/deepops/docs/DEPLOYMENT.md

 ### 1. Download and configure

-To use DeepOps this repository will need to be downloaded onto the administrator's provisioning system.
+To use DeepOps, this repository will need to be downloaded onto the administrator's provisioning system.
 The `bootstrap-mgmt.sh` script will then install the following software packages:

 * Ansible
 * Docker